-Bio: Jonathan is a third-year Ph.D. student in Agricultural & Resource Economics at the University of California, Berkeley, specializing in climate change, energy economics, and behavioral economics.
-He has a Graduate Research Fellowship from the National Science Foundation.
+Bio: Jonathan is a Ph.D. candidate in Agricultural & Resource Economics at the University of California, Berkeley, specializing in urban, energy, and environmental economics.
+He is a National Science Foundation Graduate Research Fellow and Doctoral Fellow at the Global Policy Lab.
 Previously, Jonathan was a consultant specializing in statistics, economics, and finance at Analysis Group, Inc., and in California electricity policy at Energy & Environmental Economics (E3), Inc. He is a co-author of the California Net Energy Metering Ratepayer Impact Evaluation.
 Jonathan received a B.A. (summa cum laude) with a double major in Mathematical economics and Environmental analysis from Pomona College.

-Fields of Interests: Climate Impacts in the Energy Sector, Behavioral Approaches to Conservation, Environmental Regulation and Policy
+Fields of Interests: Urban Growth, Real Estate, Transportation, Climate Impacts in the Energy Sector, Behavioral Approaches to Conservation, Environmental Regulation and Policy